 What co-nutrients do you need to take with vitamin D?

 Vitamins K1 and K2 are critical parts of getting vitamin D to actually work in your body.
 No nutrient works in isolation; everything requires a delicate balance.
-This is why taking a vitamin D supplement without K1 and K2 isn’t going to be as effective.
+This is why taking a D3 supplement without K1 and K2 isn’t going to be as effective.

 These vitamins will help you get the full benefit of your supplements, with nothing wasted because your body wasn’t able to use them.

-Get the Highest Quality, Proven Effective Vitamin D Complete Supplement Today!
+Save 15% on the Highest Quality, Proven D3 Supplement Today!

 Here’s what women are saying about Vitamin D Complete: